- Huskie Food Pantry

 - Find Help

-If you need food assistance outside of the normal pantry hours and during holiday breaks please contact the Center for Student Assistance at email@example.com or 815-753-8300.
+If you need food assistance outside of the normal pantry hours, please contact the Center for Student Assistance at firstname.lastname@example.org or 815-753-8300.
 We will do our best to open the pantry outside of the normal pantry hours in order to accommodate our students' schedules and emergency food needs.

-Dec.
-23, 2020 - Jan.
-3, 2021: Emergency food bags have been prepared for students in need of food during the campus closure period.
+Emergency food during campus closures is available for students in need.
 You may call the NIU Police Department at 815-753-1212 for assistance.
 Due to COVID-19, we ask that you call first.
 A staff member on duty will put a bag of food in the lobby prior to your arrival.

 Community Food Pantries